Exudative Pleural Effusion Caused by Malignancy

 1. Asymptomatic patients with small effusions should be monitored.

-2. In patients with progressive effusions, perform therapeutic thoracentesis.
-In most patients the effusion recurs after ~1 week to 1 month.
-Repeated thoracentesis for palliative treatment of dyspnea should be considered only in patients with a very short life expectancy and long interval between recurrence of symptoms.
+2. In patients with progressive effusions perform therapeutic thoracentesis.
+In most patients effusion recurs after ~1 week to 1 month.
+Repeated thoracentesis for palliative treatment of dyspnea should be considered only in patients with a very short life expectancy and long intervals between symptom recurrences.

 3. In symptomatic patients with recurrent effusions and lung considered expandable, either chemical pleurodesis (pleural drainage followed by intrapleural administration of a sclerosing agent) or an indwelling intrapleural catheter can be used as the first-line definitive intervention for relieving dyspnea.